Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Salamander.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/large
 - monster/type/elemental
-statblock: inline
+aliases: ["Salamander"]
 ---
 # Salamander
 *Source: Monster Manual p.
-266, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle, Keys from the Golden Vault*
+266. Available in the SRD.*

 Salamanders slither across the Sea of Ash on the Elemental Plane of Fire, their sinuous coils and jagged spines smoldering.
 Intense heat washes off their bodies, while their yellow eyes glow like candles in the deep-set hollows of their hawkish faces.